Mutual information as a measure of renormalizability

 In this way, we can decompose products of field operators as linear combinations of the basis $ \{\langle \hphi^{2} \rangle^{n}\} $, as

 The combinatorial coefficients, $ \{c_{i}\} $, can be counted by considering the coefficient $ c_{k} $ on $ \normor{\hphi^{n-2 k}} \langle \hphi^{2} \rangle^{k} $.
 This term represents the case where only $ n-2k $ of the $ n $ fields would be loop-contracted.
-Hence, $ 2k $ of the field operators are contracted in $ k $ bubbles; this can happen in $ n $ choose $ 2k $ ways.
-We then multiply this by the number of ways to fully contract the $ 2k $ field operators into $k$ pairs, which we can count by observing that
+Hence, $ 2k $ of the field operators are contracted in $ k $ bubbles, that can happen in $ n $ choose $ 2k $ ways.
+We then multiply this by the number of ways to fully contract the $ 2k $ field operators into $k$ pairs, that can be counted by observing that